rellyson/data-structures/structures/linked-list/README.md

 ## Basic operations

 - `insert`  - Add a element to a linked list.
-- `delete` - Delete a element from a linked list.
+- `remove` - Remove a element from a linked list.
 - `search` - Sequentially search for a node in a linked list.
 - `display` - Display a node data.